Mel Groomes

-Melvin Harold Groomes (March 6, 1927 – September 11, 1997) was an American football player and baseball coach.
+Melvin Harold Groomes (March 6, 1927 – September 11, 1997) was an American professional football player and baseball coach.
 He played college football at Indiana University from 1944 to 1947 and helped lead the Indiana Hoosiers football team to the Big Ten Conference championship in 1945.
 In April 1948, he signed with the Detroit Lions, becoming the first African-American signed by the team.
 He played for the Lions during the 1948 and 1949 seasons and spent the next four years serving in the United States Air Force.
 He later spent more than 30 years, as a professor and head baseball coach, at North Carolina Agricultural and Technical State University in Greensboro, North Carolina.

 Early years and family

 Groomes was born in Trenton, New Jersey, in 1927.
 He was the son of Malachi and Margaret Groomes, both of whom were natives of Virginia.
 At the time of the 1930 United States Census, Groomes' father was employed as a fireman for a gas company.
 The family was living in Trenton's fifth ward and consisted of Groomes, his parents, three step-brothers, four step-sisters, and two brothers.
 Groomes played halfback on the Trenton Central High School football team.
 He was also a competitor in track and field and set the New Jersey high school records in the high jump and the broad jump.
 In 1954, Groomes' younger brother, Ronald Groomes, was the first African-American to enroll in the New Jersey State Police Academy.